PREMIERE FIREARMS AUCTION: April 8th, 9th & 10th, 2017 @ 10:00AM

-The Poulin Auction was immediately followed by the James D Julia Premier firearms auction event.
+The Poulin Auction was immediately followed by my uncle's Premier firearms auction event.
 Their stellar event generated an additional $13 MILLION in sales with some impressive statistics.
 Some of their auction statistics include: 302 lots brought $10,000 or more, 153 lots brought $20,000 or more, 29 lots brought in an excess of $50,000.
 11 Of their lots topped out at over $100,000 additionally four lots brought in over a quarter of a million dollars each.

 Together the two separate auctions generated over $16 MILLION for consignors.
 This shows once again that no other auction house events can generate the results we can attain at the conservative commissions we offer.
 INCLUDING 0% SELLER'S COMMISSION ON EXPENSIVE ITEMS & VALUABLE COLLECTIONS.
 Do not lose out on precious percentage points.
 You can generate more from your hard earned collectibles.